overhangio/tutor/README.md

 Note that your release must be a fork of Hawthorn in order to work.
 Otherwise, you may have important compatibility issues with other services.

-### How to run a customized Docker image instead of [regis/openedx](https://hub.docker.com/r/regis/openedx/)?
+### Running a different Docker image instead of [regis/openedx](https://hub.docker.com/r/regis/openedx/)

-Add the following content to the `.env` file:
+This is for people who have an account on [hub.docker.com](https://hub.docker.com) or a private image registry.
+You can build your image and push it to your repo.
+Then add the following content to the `.env` file:

     OPENEDX_DOCKER_IMAGE=myusername/myimage:mytag

+Your own image will be used next time you run `make run`.

-Note that the `make build` and `make push` command will no longer work.
+Note that the `make build` and `make push` command will no longer work as you expect and that you are responsible for building and pushing the image yourself.

+## Help/Troubleshooting

 ### "Cannot start service nginx: driver failed programming external connectivity"